FurkanKarakas/PET-project-2/README.md

 # SecretStroll

-## Information about our Implementation
+## Information about our implementation

 This repository contains our files for the SecretStroll project of CS-523.
 The three parts are implemented in the folders `part1`, `part2` and `part3`, each of which contains it's own README to explain our Code for that part of the project.

 ## Introduction